BIOL3111MtA2024/WildYeastGrowth/Code/WildYeastReportDRAFT.md

 #View(MergedSpecificGravityData)
 ```

+# RESULTS

 # Yeast Viability Analysis

 ## The percent of living yeast compared to total yeast counts and the culturing conditions of the isolated yeast.

 - Viability is the percent of living cells within a given sample.
-- There were no major differences between the viability of commercial yeast and the wild yeast strains.
+- AppleTreeBark yeast was found to have the greatest viability, followed by brewers yeast, and OakLeaves yeast.
+- We were able to determine a trend for culturing conditions for the brewers yeast, however, were not able to for the wild strains.
+- Further analysis should compare the viability of the wild strains, at all the culturing conditions studied, to see if the wild strains follow a similar trend as the brewers yeast.
-- YM grown at 37 °C are the optimum culturing conditions for obtaining the greatest yeast viability.
+- YM grown at 37 °C are the optimum culturing conditions for obtaining the greatest yeast viability for the brewers yeast.

 ``` r
 MergedBrothPlateData |>